How recent cave diving deaths in Florida can make all of us better scuba divers

 Proper training and early experiences

-According to the 2010 DAN Diving Fatalities Workshop, 50% of dive fatalities happened with people with less than 20 dives in the previous 12 months(1).
+According to the 2010 DAN Diving Fatalities Workshop, 50% of scuba diving fatalities happened with people with less than 20 dives in the previous 12 months(1).
 This first statistic is extremely important; it underscores the need for both quality instruction and the importance of those first dives taken outside of training in addition to the importance of diving regularly.
 With regards to training, a diver who is 1) ready and qualified to scuba dive (is fit, healthy, comfortable in the water), 2) receives proper, thorough training by an experienced professional instructor, and 3) has successful, safe dives immediately after being certified and who dives regularly is a much safer diver.

 If you’re an inexperienced diver, take long breaks between diving excursions, or have recently received your certification, take plenty of time to regularly review your training materials, practice any skills you’re not completely comfortable with in a pool or comfortable environment and plan for some easier dives while you’re getting started.
 Make sure you’re comfortable in the conditions you’re diving in (visibility, currents, and difficulty of entry/exits, to name a few), and don’t be afraid to “call the dive” if you feel the conditions are beyond your experience, comfort, and ability level.
 Remember that you’re diving because it’s fun – if you’re feeling stressed out, you’re not going to have fun and the experience probably won’t make you a better diver.

-If you’re an experienced diver taking a newer diver out for one of their early dives, keep in mind that it’s very easy to take them into situations that you’re comfortable in but they’re not.
+If you’re an experienced scuba diver taking a newer diver out for one of their early dives, keep in mind that it’s very easy to take them into situations that you’re comfortable in but they’re not.
 Most student divers will try to keep up anyway, even if it’s far outside their comfort zone.
 It’s up to you to help them become better, and safer divers!

 Cave diving is obviously a highly specialized area of diving; certification through the National Association for Cave Diving (NACD) is one of the most advanced certifications available today.
 Cave diving also requires specialized equipment and training to use it.
 Many of the divers who have encountered trouble while cave diving have not received proper training and certification under the supervision of an experienced professional.